Evolution of cetaceans: Skeletal evolution

 Pakicetus had a pelvic bone most similar to that of terrestrial mammals.
 In later species, such as Basilosaurus, the pelvic bone, no longer attached to the vertebrae and the ilium, was reduced.
 Certain genes are believed to be responsible for the changes that occurred to the cetacean pelvic structure, such as BMP7, PBX1, PBX2, PRRX1, and PRRX2.
 The pelvic girdle in modern cetaceans were once thought to be vestigial structures that served no purpose at all.
 The pelvic girdle in male cetaceans is different in size compared to females, and the size is thought to be a result of sexual dimorphism.
 The pelvic bones of modern male cetaceans are more massive, longer, and larger than those of females.
 Due to the sexual dimorphism displayed, they were most likely involved in supporting male genitalia that remain hidden behind abdominal walls until sexual reproduction occurs.

 Early archaeocetes such as Pakicetus had the nasal openings at the end of the snout, but in later species such as Rodhocetus, the openings had begun to drift toward the top of the skull.
 This is known as nasal drift.
 The nostrils of modern cetaceans have become modified into blowholes that allow them to break to the surface, inhale, and submerge with convenience.
 The ears began to move inward as well, and, in the case of Basilosaurus, the middle ears began to receive vibrations from the lower jaw.
 Today's modern toothed whales use their melon organ, a pad of fat, for echolocation.

+Genetics insights

+The time of early cetacean evolution is consistent with dN/dS analysis estimates of cetacean UCP-1 gene inactivation, likely relaxing selection pressures against UCP-1, leading to pseudogenization.
+UCP-1 inactivation in cetaceans initiated the shift from heat production to heat conservation through blubber formation/thermal insulation as evidenced by a transgenic mouse model simulating cetacean-like UCP1 gene inactivation.
+While UCP1 pseudogenization initiated the development of these phenotypes, they weren't solidified until subsequent ADRB3 inactivation during the Eocene-Oligocene transition, which was marked by an estimated 4°C drop in benthic temperatures.
+ADRB3 is expressed primarily in adipocytes and functions primarily as a key regulator of lipolysis.
+Global cooling during the Eocene-Oligocene transition likely selected against ADRB3, favoring more robust thermal insulation provided by dense blubber formation and gigantism, and driving the modern cetacean phenotype.